NilsGhes/DesignPatterns/README.md

 #Facade

 Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

+#Template

+Define the skeleton of an algorithm in an operation, deferring some steps to subclasses redefine certain steps of algorithm without changing the algorithm's structure